 Did you know that the most dangerous day to drive in the winter time is the day after the first snow or ice storm of the year?
-This is because it seems like many people forget how to drive with winter driving conditions.
-They are not used to being more cautious, slowing down and leaving more room in front of their vehicle in case they have to quickly stop, etc. Here are some tips to remember before you drive after our first storm of the year.
+This is because it seems like many people forget how to drive in winter driving conditions.
+They are not used to being more cautious, slowing down and leaving more room in front of their vehicle in case they have to quickly stop, etc. Here are 4 tips to remember before you drive after our first storm of the year.

 2. Maintain a safe distance.
 Following too closely during inclement road conditions creates danger.
 If the driver in front of you applies his/her brakes quickly, you will need to react quickly and if you are following too close you may not be able to get slowed down.

 4. Be prepared.
-Sometimes, no matter how safe you drive accidents do happen.
+Sometimes, no matter how safe you drive, accidents do happen.
 You should be prepared with a winter survival kit including extra clothes, gloves, food, water, a flashlight, etc. If you end up in a ditch while waiting for a tow truck or worse find yourself stuck on a closed road, then you will be glad that you prepared.

 Taking time to do simple things will pay off in the long run and will help to keep you and your family safe this winter.
-If you or someone you know has been involved in a car accident then we offer our Iowa Car accident book at no cost, risk or obligation because we have seen too many good people treated badly by insurance companies in their Iowa car accident claim.
-You can request your copy by calling 1-800-707-2552 ext.
+If you or someone you know has been involved in a car accident, then we offer our Iowa Car accident book at no cost, risk or obligation because we have seen too many good people treated badly by insurance companies in their Iowa car accident claim.
+You can request your copy by calling 1-800-707-2552, ext.
 810 or by visiting IowaCarAccidentBook.com

 Attorneys Corey J. L. Walker & Erik D. Bair practice primarily in personal injury cases (which include car accidents) and represent Iowans from throughout the state of Iowa including, but not limited to Marshalltown, Iowa City, Pella, Cedar Rapids, Des Moines, Oskaloosa, Ottumwa, Newton, Urbandale, Ankeny, Clive, Waukee, Norwalk, Fort Dodge, Mason City, etc.